Yasmani Grandal Player Props: White Sox vs. Tigers

 Yasmani Grandal At The Plate

-- Grandal has picked up a hit in 24 of 43 games this season, with multiple hits 11 times.
+- Grandal has reached base via a hit in 25 games this season (of 46 played), and had multiple hits in 12 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.